iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 4 reviews"/>
 </p>

+> Great!
+Gives all info and enables you to add preferences.
+Only issue is no redelivery history, and no option to add picture of alternative safe drop-off space.
+Cheerrss<br> :date: __2021-06-19 22:12:07__

+> No alternate delivery instructions permitted<br> :date: __2021-06-15 19:28:08__

+> Clear,but box to write to chat in is so small,yet the not so important information is highlighted.<br> :date: __2021-06-12 07:20:16__

 > Was working fine.
 The new app however just crashes when I go to the track packages tab which was the the main reason I used the app<br> :date: __2021-06-10 16:28:17__